My Daddy, Floyd Otto Spencer

 As was often the case during such times, we kids were once again peppering Papa with personal questions about his intriguing boyhood, family, life … and white hair!

 ” I discovered my first gray hair when I was only fourteen years old!”
 Daddy explained.
 “Gray hairs really stand out when your hair is pitch black like mine used to be!”

 My siblings and I were further enlightened when Mother got out Daddy’s scrapbook and a photo album so he could explain the pictures and keepsakes in them.
 There was a picture of my paternal grandmother dressed to the “T” in the high fashions of the early 1900s:

-I never got to meet my paternal grandparents, nor Daddy’s aunt who raised him.
+I never got to meet my paternal grandparents nor Daddy’s aunts who raised him.
 Daddy was about fifty-two when I was born.
-I was around five years old when, in her nineties, his aunt died.
-She lived in Michigan, and we lived in St. George, Utah, at that time.
-Lack of time, money, and means precluded Daddy’s going to her funeral, though he really wanted to attend it.
+I was around five years old when, in her nineties, his last aunt died.
+At that time, she lived in Michigan and we lived in St. George, Utah.
+Lack of time and money precluded Daddy’s going to her funeral, though he had wanted to attend.

 “In my free time, I loved to create things that really worked … like miniature model windmills I carved and devised myself, where the blades of the windmill could actually turn if you blew on them … or when there was wind.”

 He was very proud of his ingenuity and creativity — the things he was amazingly able to come up with and make, though only a young boy — a child … things nobody else around him devised, not even adults.
 He loved to draw, too — funny caricatures and so forth.

 “I also loved to design and create things like little wagons and cars with wheels that could roll — and even little houses and buildings.
 And I loved to carve whistles, wooden ducks, dogs, and other toys that had wheels on them so they could be pulled around with us wherever we went — which was how we made our toys move, back in those days.